kelvinpurdom/TaxiFareModel/README.md

 # Data analysis
-- Document here the project: TaxiFareModel
+- The project: Taxi Fare Model
-- Description: Project Description
+- Description: building a model to estimate price of Taxi's in New York from point A to B
-- Data Source:
+- Data Source: Taxi Fare Kaggle database
-- Type of analysis:

 # Startup the project